 - A. Any person being arrested has the right to know that he is being taken into custody by an officer with lawful authority and the purpose for being taken into custody. - B. Officers shall implement the following guidelines when making arrests: - 1.
 Be firm and calm. - 2.
-Avoid acting "tough" or using profanity. - 3.
-Use force only as necessary to subdue the subject and affect the arrest. - 4.
-After making the arrest, move away from the scene as soon as possible. - 5.
-Restrict the subject's movement during the arrest process. - 6.
-Do not grant any personal privilege to the prisoner. - 7.
-Examine requested clothing and other items for weapons or evidence before giving them to the subject. - 8.
-Be aware of sympathizers near the scene of the arrest. - 9.
-Expect the unexpected.
+Further confrontations during an arrest can sometimes be avoided through the use of de-escalation techniques and other non-dynamic law enforcement tools when reasonable. - 3.
+Officers will seek, when reasonable, to slow things down but realize not every situation can be de-escalated. - 4.
+Avoid acting "tough" or using profanity. - 5.
+Use force only as necessary to subdue the subject and affect the arrest. - 6.
+After making the arrest, move away from the scene as soon as possible. - 7.
+Restrict the subject's movement during the arrest process. - 8.
+Do not grant any personal privilege to the prisoner. - 9.
+Examine requested clothing and other items for weapons or evidence before giving them to the subject.